 Within the last decade, RCS has reinvented the way broadcasters approach their craft with the newest in a long line of software products.
 A hallmark of RCS from the beginning was the need to base refinements and improvements driven by its loyal customers and experienced 'power' users of the products.

-From the world’s most advanced multi-station scheduling system, GSelector; to the award-winning digital advanced radio playout/automation system, Zetta; to our advanced traffic software, Aquira and to the complete news production software, RCS News – You’ll find that RCS has a complete suite of software programs for today’s multi-platform broadcast media.
+From GSelector, the world's most advanced multi-station scheduling system, to Zetta the award-winning digital advanced radio playout - automation system, to our advanced traffic software Aquira, to RCS News, the complete news production software, RCS has a complete suite of software products for today’s media outlet.

 The next generation of software applications will focus on the mobile device and tablet computing.
-RCS, once again, is pioneering with a whole suite of 2GO products, starting with Selector2GO and Zetta2GO.
+RCS, once again, is pioneering with Selector2Go and Zetta2Go.
 With the mobile initiative, RCS will put the power of its software in the hands of every user no matter where they might be.

 RCS World Headquarters